logo

 “It’s beautiful,” Dubois said.
 “Lots of new views.”

-The rebuilt staircase descending toward one of the lakes may become an attraction in itself.
+The rebuilt staircase descending toward the fourth and fifth turquoise lakes may become an attraction in itself.
 Constructed by Parks Canada mason Nick Moore, the feature blends seamlessly into the landscape while dramatically improving footing for hikers.

 Moore sourced massive sandstone boulders exposed after the wildfire opened up previously hidden terrain.
 The rocks were split using traditional feather-and-wedge techniques before being flown into the site by helicopter.